-Carbon monoxide connects to red blood cells, robbing oxygen from your body it has to have to survive.
-It combines with these cells over 200 times more effortlessly than oxygen, leading to a condition known as carboxyhemoglobin saturation.
+Carbon monoxide connects to red blood cells, stealing oxygen from your body it has to have to survive.
+It combines with these cells nearly 200 times more smoothly than oxygen, leading to a condition known as carboxyhemoglobin saturation.

-Carbon monoxide, instead of oxygen, then gets brought to the important organs through the bloodstream.
-To put it simply, carbon monoxide deprives your body of oxygen.
+Carbon monoxide, instead of oxygen, then gets taken to the important organs through the bloodstream.
+In short, carbon monoxide deprives your body of oxygen.
 Organs need oxygen; without it, they begin to suffocate.

-Your body requires a long time to eliminate carbon monoxide; however, it can be absorbed much faster.
+It takes your body a long time to eliminate carbon monoxide; however, it can be absorbed much faster.